PabloRizzieri/laba-homework/src/main/README.md

 - Build jar file and deploy to the local repository.
 - Add 2 Plugins.
 - Run mvn for different phases from the Maven lifecycle.
 Check the result.

+# November 16 - Git/GitHub
+- Generate a conflict between 2 different branches
+- Make a Pull/Request with branches
+- Make a Pull/Request with forks